 Don’t just rely on the capacity of your water heater to determine if it is large enough.
 You should also look at the first-hour rating (FHR), which tells you how much water the unit will heat in a set amount of time.
 When you’re shopping for a new unit, ask about the FHR or consult this water heater size guide from the Department of Energy.

 How to Choose a Tankless Hot Water Heater

 Homeowners like tankless hot water heaters because they’re compact.
-They’re also more efficient, since they do not keep a tank of hot water ready to go.
+They’re also more efficient since they do not keep a tank of hot water ready to go.
 They can deliver an endless supply of hot water for even the longest-shower takers.
 They come in both electric and gas models, so simply choose the one that’s most compatible with your home and your utility bills.

 How to Choose a Traditional Water Heater

 Once you’ve landed on the correct size of a traditional water heater, as explained above, the next matter to decide is which energy source to use.
 If other appliances in your home already use propane or natural gas, it makes sense to buy a gas water heater.
-Otherwise, electric is a better option, since it can be expensive to install gas utilities for a water heater.
+Otherwise, electricity is a better option, since it can be expensive to install gas utilities for a water heater.

 How to Choose a Hybrid Water Heater

 Hybrid water heaters have a high up-front cost but are significantly more efficient than their counterparts.
 They have more moving parts, which can complicate maintenance, and they also require regular filter cleaning.
 They also require a drain, since they produce condensation.
 Finally, they require a lot of space.
 Hybrid water heaters are ideal for warmer climates or climate-controlled rooms, as they’re sensitive to extreme temperatures.